bem22/CV/README.md

 __|__ be.mihai22@gmail.com

 <!--Statement-->
 > Final year student with experience in DevOps, low-level programming and web development.
 I plan to complete my degree in **BSc Computer Science with an Industrial Year** and work as a Software Engineer in embedded systems.
 I am currently working on my drone deployment network for my final year project.
-I am also interested in electrical engineering and PCB design.
+I am also interested in electrical engineering and PCB design

 <!--Body Start -->